exabugs/dynamodb-client/examples/terraform/README.md

-# Advanced Example
+# Terraform Example

-This example demonstrates an advanced deployment with:
+This example demonstrates how to deploy the DynamoDB Client Lambda function with:

 - Multi-environment support (dev/stg/prd)
 - External shadow configuration file